amank575/technical_paper_NoSQL/README.md

 ![Column-oriented Graph](https://www.guru99.com/images/1/101818_0537_NoSQLTutori7.png)
 ## Graph based database

 A graph type database stores entities as well the relations amongst those entities.
 The entity is stored as a node with the relationship as edges.
 An edge gives a relationship between nodes.
-Every node and edge has a unique identifier.<br>
+Every node and edge has a unique identifier.<br></br>
 **Advantages of Graph based database**
 * Focus on modelling of the data.
 * Scale to the complexity of the data.